 Third, and most significant, large trees cut down this way can perform a number of unexpected stunts as they fall, many of which can result in your being injured or even killed.
 One example is what’s known as a “barberchair.”
 Instead of leaning and falling as you saw through the trunk, the tree splits vertically until it snaps at some point above the ground, and the half-trunk and top of the tree fall straight to the ground.
 This often happens extremely fast, so fast that the chainsaw operator might still be standing at the base of the tree when it collapses.

-To see a classic barberchair, check out this YouTube video.
+To see a classic barberchair, watch the video below.
 The saw operator was lucky that he heard the tree splitting and had removed his saw and backed away before the tree collapsed.
 He had time to get out of the way, but that is not always the case.

 Even if the tree begins to lean and fall like you want, the butt can still split as the tree is falling, and usually the top half of the butt kicks back violently in the general direction of – you guessed it – the person holding the chainsaw.